hbowie/practopian-v3/commonplace-book/Democracy is Worst Form of Government.md

 Title: Democracy is Worst Form of Government

-Tags:   democracy, equality, governance

 Featured: false